gloriabenoit/DNAnexus-GWAS/docs/start.md

 ## First job

 If this is your first time using DNAnexus altogether, please go to the following page titled [About jobs](jobs.md).
-It will take you through the the fondamentals of jobs on DNAnexus, and will help you understand how and why the code works.
+It will take you through the fondamentals of jobs on DNAnexus, and will help you understand how and why the code works.

 If you are already familiar with how DNAnexus jobs work, please skip ahead to the [Input files page](input.md), which will start the GWAS tutorial.